faranalytics/js-html-renderer/README.md

         ),
         body()(
             main({ id: 'main-content' })(
-                p()(
+                br(),
+                // ⮴ Void elements lack the additional parens for the node collection. p()(
                     $greetings
                     // ⮴ Dynamic content may be injected wherever there is a Symbol.